-AThe online application will be available in early January; with a deadline in February (date TBA).
-For new applicants, the online application usually takes 30 to 60 minutes to complete and requires a brief personal statement, which can be the essay from your Common Application.
-The application also requires two letters of recommendation and your high school transcript, which the Foundation can obtain directly from your school if you attend an Arlington public high school.
-The Student Aid Report from the Free Application for Student Aid (FAFSA) is required only for financial need-based scholarships; submission of SAT/ACT score reports is optional but encouraged.
+For new applicants, the online application usually takes 30 to 60 minutes to complete and requires a brief personal statement.
+The application also requires one letter of recommendation and your high school transcript.
+The Student Aid Report from the Free Application for Student Aid (FAFSA) or other proof of financial need may be required for financial need-based scholarships.

 A: No; the Arlington Community Foundation is no longer requesting SAT or ACT scores.